 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require a gritty free-draining soil with added organic material and low to moderate watering.
+They require gritty free-draining soil with added organic material and low to moderate watering.
 The beautiful caudiciform species are prone to rot and should be watered very sparingly.
 Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency and mix into the watering can for application.
 Anacampseros is an excellent plant for container growing.
 It always looks good and stays small.
-It look fine in a cold greenhouse and frame.
-It do well outdoors in raised beds and terraces as well.
+It looks fine in a cold greenhouse and frame.
+It does well outdoors in raised beds and terraces as well.

 These succulents may be attractive to various insects.
 Still, plants in good condition should be nearly pest-free, particularly if grown in a mineral potting mix with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
 This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.